PaoloMura/graphquest/docs/usage.rst

 2. The `generate_data()` method is called.
 3. The `generate_question()` method is called.
 4. If the `feedback` setting is `False`, the `generate_solutions()` method is called.
+5. The settings are extracted from the object's attributes.
-5. The generated data is sent with the settings to the student.
+6. The generated data is sent with the settings to the student.
-6. The student answers the question.
+7. The student answers the question.
-7. If the `feedback` setting is `False`, their answer is verified against the list of solutions.
+8. If the `feedback` setting is `False`, their answer is verified against the list of solutions.
-8. Otherwise, another object of the question class is instantiated.
+9. Otherwise, another object of the question class is instantiated.
-9. Their answer is processed by its `generate_feedback()` method and the explanation is shown to them.
+Their answer is processed by its `generate_feedback()` method and the explanation is shown to them.
+Any updates to `highlight_nodes` and `highlight_edges` settings are captured.

 .. note::